-You can also update your WordPress core via WP-CLI by using the following command which will force your WordPress to re-download the current version you have installed.
+You can also update your WordPress core via WP-CLI by using the following command.
+This will force WordPress to re-download the current version installed on your website:

 > wp core download --force

-If instead you prefer to update your WordPress core to the latest version you can also use the following command, however if you do not have a pending update, your core files will not be re-installed:
+If you want to update your WordPress core to the latest version instead, you can also use the following command.
+However, remember that if you do not have a pending update, your core files will not be re-installed: